-On June 3, 2020, the Company entered into an option agreement with Cloudbreak Discovery (Canada) Ltd. ("Cloudbreak"), a company with a common officer, to acquire a 100% interest in certain mining claims located in the Skeena Mining Division area in British Columbia, known as the Caribou Property.
+On June 3, 2020, the Company entered into an option agreement (the "Caribou Option Agreement") with Cloudbreak Discovery (Canada) Ltd. ("Cloudbreak"), at the time, a company with a common officer, to acquire a 100% interest in certain mining claims located in the Skeena Mining Division area in British Columbia, known as the Caribou Property.

-Pursuant to the Option Agreement, in order to fully exercise the option (the "Option"), the Company shall pay Cloudbreak an aggregate of \$80,000 (paid) and issue 2,750,000 (issued) common shares of the Company in three instalments.
+Pursuant to the Caribou Option Agreement, in order to fully exercise the option (the "Caribou Option"), the Company shall pay Cloudbreak an aggregate of \$80,000 (paid) and issue 2,750,000 (issued) common shares of the Company in three instalments.

-The option agreement was fully exercised on June 2, 2022.
-On June 16, 2022 the Company signed a Royalty Agreement with Cloudbreak, pursuant to the option agreement, whereby the Company granted Cloudbreak a 2.0% net smelter return ("NSR") royalty.
+The Caribou Option Agreement was fully exercised on June 2, 2022.
+On June 16, 2022 the Company signed a royalty agreement with Cloudbreak, pursuant to the Caribou Option Agreement, whereby the Company granted Cloudbreak a 2.0% net smelter return ("NSR") royalty.
 The Company has the right to acquire one-half of the NSR (1.0%) from Cloudbreak at a price of \$1,000,000 at any time prior to the commencement of commercial production.
 If the Company purchases the first half of the NSR, the Company shall have the right to acquire the remaining half of the NSR (1.0%) at a price of \$4,000,000, for an aggregate of \$5,000,000.